 “Sweet,” said the parrot, Cornelius having bent forward to watch.
 “She wants to talk about your relationship with Ray at present,” he said.

 She breathed heavily.
 Then lifting up her head she remonstrated, “Nei jicin leigwo dou.
 Dimhaai ng singjing?”

 “I truly do not remember ever coming to this place.
 I don’t deny it.
 I just haven’t arrived here yet.
 The fact I’m now talking to you about it means I must have jumped ahead in time to get to this point.”

 Wing-tee lay back again.

 “I’ve discovered some flaws in this masterpiece of nature,” Malmquist announced to Cornelius.
 “Her breasts are flat on her chest and droop along the sides.
 They’re too loose.
-And her hands are rough and stubby, suitable for a policewoman, I guess.
+Her hands are rough and stubby, suitable for a policewoman I guess.
 Her nostrils are upturned and too prominent.
-The outer edges of her ears are irregular and not smooth and elegant.
+The outer edges of her ears are irregular, not smooth and elegant.
 Her ankles aren’t thick but they’re just okay, not finely turned.
 She tastes great but like the durian fruit has a strong smell, the kind that penetrates the entire room, a smell of coffee with a sweet tinge of shit.
-She’s far from a masterpiece, in fact, and that’s good, because she’s so beautiful she needs these flaws to anchor her or she’d float away into the ether.”
+She’s far from a masterpiece and that’s good, because she’s so beautiful she needs these flaws to anchor her or she’d float away into the ether.”